TimMorrisDev/MS3-sustainable-supper/README.md

 - [Stack Overflow article](https://stackoverflow.com/questions/10543940/check-if-a-url-to-an-image-is-up-and-exists-in-python) used for basis of back end image validation and modified to suit my purpose.

 - [Stack Overflow ariticle](https://stackoverflow.com/questions/209840/how-do-i-convert-two-lists-into-a-dictionary) used to find a way to combine two dictionaries using python 'zip' method.
-This was used for when a user is adding a recipe to the databse and modified to suit my specific purposes.
+This was used for when a user is adding a recipe to the database and modified to suit my specific purposes.

 - [Stack Overflow article](https://stackoverflow.com/questions/8774710/unable-to-remove-dynamically-added-content-with-jquery) which inspired my solution for adding and remove rows to user input forms across the site.

-- [Geeks for Geeks aritcle](https://www.geeksforgeeks.org/python-datetime-timedelta-function/) inspired solution using timeDelta when checking for multiple logs of a user making a recipe.
+- [Geeks for Geeks article](https://www.geeksforgeeks.org/python-datetime-timedelta-function/) inspired solution using timeDelta when checking for multiple logs of a user making a recipe.

 - [Stack Overflow](https://stackoverflow.com/), [w3 Schools](https://www.w3schools.com/) & [CSS tricks](https://css-tricks.com/) were used throughout the project to research solutions to site requirements.